-The Monymusk Reliquary is now empty; however it was said to have contained the Holy relics of St. Columba, the most popular saint in mediaeval Scotland.
-The reliquary would have been used for saintly assistance by the Scots in battle.
-It was carried by the Scottish army who were victorious against the army of king Edward II of England at the Battle of Bannockburn in 1314.
+The Monymusk Reliquary is now empty; however, it was said to have contained the Holy relics of St. Columba, the most popular saint in mediaeval Scotland.
+The reliquary would have been used for divine assistance by the Scots in battle.
+It was carried by the Scottish army who were victorious against the army of King Edward II of England at the Battle of Bannockburn in 1314.
 It is one of the most important pieces in the Museum’s entire collection.

 - Title: Monymusk Reliquary